ZhiYangAng/Chocolate-Customer-Dashboard-PowerBI/README.md

 | INT | Whole number |
 | VARCHAR(_L_) | Variable Character where _L_ is maximum length of string|

-After tables were created, the csv files are required to copy into `C:\\ProgramData\\MySQL\\MySQL Server 8.0\\Uploads` directory for importing data into mySQL database.
+After tables were created, the csv files are required to copy into `C:\\ProgramData\\MySQL\\MySQL Server 8.0\\Uploads` directory for importing data into MySQL database.

 #### Example of importing data into the schema using SQL:
 ```sql